Adoption Assistance Accounts

 Adoption expenses that qualify for payment must be for an individual who has not attained the age of 18 at the time of the adoption, a child that is physically or mentally incapable of caring for himself, a child with special needs who cannot or should not be returned to the home of his or her parents and a specific factor or condition makes it reasonable to conclude that the child cannot be placed with adoptive parents unless assistance is provided as determined by a state.
 The child must be a U.S. citizen or resident.

-Although the participant won't save FICA on amount set aside in the take care adoption account, the employee will save federal and state tax (where applicable).
-The annual limit in 2013 for paycheck contributions to an adoption account is $12,970.
-The annual limit is phased out ratably in 2013 for participants with a household Modified Adjusted Gross Income (MAGI) of $194,580, and is completely phased out when MAGI reaches $234,580.
+Although the participant won't save FICA on amounts set aside in the take care adoption account, the employee will save federal and state tax (where applicable).
+The annual limit in 2020 for paycheck contributions to an adoption account is $14,300.
+The annual limit will begin to be phased out for participants with modified adjusted gross Incomes exceeding $214,520, and will be completely phased out for individuals with modified adjusted gross incomes of $254,520 and greater.
 Employees that expect to pay more than the annual limit for any single adoption attempt might want to take advantage of both a tax credit on IRS Form 1040 and let the take care adoption account pay additional expenses.